 Afterwards I wandered down the La Rambla to Port Vell, the old harbour.
 Most remarkable there are the 60 metres high Columbus monument and the magnificent buildings of the harbour and the customs authority.

 Walking up the La Rambla again to the Plaça de Catalunya, I have the chance to admire the many beautiful houses which line up the boulevard and offer great photo opportunities.

 Teatre Principal at the La Rambla

-The Plaça de Catalunya is characterized through its statues and fountains.
-It was built in the late 1920 and is the most busy place in Barcelona and connects the Gothic Quarter with the new town of Barcelona.
-Another well-known boulevard which leads to the Plaça de Catalunya is the Passeig de Gràcia.
+The Plaça de Catalunya is characterized by its statues and fountains.
+It was built in the late 1920 and is the busiest place in Barcelona and connects the Gothic Quarter with the new town of Barcelona.
+Another well-known boulevard that leads to the Plaça de Catalunya is the Passeig de Gràcia.

 Passeig de Gràcia at the Plaça de Catalunya

 Of course I couldn’t leave Barcelona without visiting the Sagrada Familia, a famous monument built by Antoni Gaudí, which became a UNESCO World Heritage Site in 2005.
 Its construction started in 1882 and is still uncompleted.
 The construction cranes which could be seen from the inside and the hefty entrance fee of 15 Euros kept me away from entering the famous cathedral.

 Park on the opposite side of the Sagrada de Familia

 When I left Barcelona in the evening to the Costa Brava I knew that I discovered a magnificent city in Europe and that I will definitely return for a more in-depth visit.